Frequently Asked Questions

 - Only benefit or involve one country – the activity must benefit both Indonesia and Australia

-- Require equipment, supplies, or services that are already being supported through other sources
+- Require equipment, supplies, or services that are already supported through other sources

 - Directly subsidise staff salary costs of the beneficiary organisation (the business, business group or other organisation that will collaborate with Katalis)